Candidate48/junit4Wiki/Pull-Requests.md

 The basic steps for creating a pull request are explained in [CONTRIBUTING.md](https://github.com/junit-team/junit/blob/master/CONTRIBUTING.md).
 This page helps you with the more difficult parts of pull requests.

-## Squashing commits

-Sometimes you add further commits to your pull request in order to apply the recommendations of the code review.

-First, you may want to merge from master.
+## Merging from master

+If a pull request stays open for a while, often other people submit changes to touch the same file, so you need to merge in those changes.

     git checkout master
     git fetch upstream